McLean, Saskatchewan: History

-McLean, Saskatchewan, was settled by British people and named after William J. McLean, a Hudson's Bay Company trader and participant in the 1885 uprising.
+McLean was settled by British people and named after William J. McLean, a Hudson's Bay Company trader and participant in the 1885 uprising.

 The village was established in 1913, dissolved in 1919 due to low population, and re-established in 1966 after the Trans-Canada Highway was built.
-The area's history is tied to the Canadian Pacific Railway (CPR), which established a station there, and was a major shipping point for milk, earning it the nickname "cow town".
+The area's history is tied to the Canadian Pacific Railway (CPR), which established a station there, and was a major shipping point for milk, earning it the nickname "Cow Town".

 Highest point: McLean is the highest point on the Canadian Pacific Railway mainline east of the Rocky Mountains.

 Rail history: Because of its high elevation, early locomotives on the Canadian Pacific Railway used McLean as a crucial stop to take on water and fuel.

 Early "Cow Town": CPR personnel once nicknamed McLean "Cow Town" because it shipped more milk than any other town on the rail line.

 Hunting: In the late 1800s and early 1900s, McLean was known as a destination for hunters seeking partridge and other small game.

 Present day: Today, the local economy is a mix of agriculture and businesses.
 Many residents commute to Regina for work.